Brissenden Park: Proposed Funding Strategy for expanding public parkland on the waterfront

 The results of the public consultation are set out in the Council report which will be considered at the upcoming June 19 Council Meeting.

-At the June 19, Council Meeting, Council will consider the results of the public consultation, the Council Report, and the submissions of the public made up to the June 19, Council Meeting.
+At the June 19 Council Meeting, Council considered the Council report dated June 5, 2017, the results of the public consultation, and all submissions including those made up to the June 19, Council Meeting.